B.C. judge denies application to extend injunction at Fairy Creek | CBC News

 Those worries also extend to orders from RCMP brass that officers should obscure their badge numbers to prevent online harassment.

-"Putting aside a visceral reaction against seeing Canadian police officers in a position of anonymity from the perspective of their fellow citizens, there are good reasons for insisting on police being precisely identifiable at least by regimental number," Thompson wrote.
+"Putting aside a visceral reaction against seeing Canadian police officers in a position of anonymity from the perspective of their fellow citizens, there are good reasons for insisting on police being precisely identifiable at least by regimental number," the ruling said.

 "Anyone, especially if congregated in a group — even police officers — might be tempted to stray from propriety if there is an increased chance that they might not be accountable for their actions."

-Some of these actions have led to serious property damage, hurt Teal Cedar's bottom line and created the risk of serious injury, Thompson went on to say.
+Some of these actions have led to serious property damage, hurt Teal Cedar's bottom line and created the risk of serious injury, Thompson said.

 Despite those concerns, however, he wrote that even without the power of an injunction, police will still be able to patrol the protest area and arrest people committing crimes.

-In Tuesday's judgment, Thompson pointed to the RCMP's use of checkpoints and exclusion zones, and officers' insistence on escorting reporters while they were within the injunction area.
+In Tuesday's ruling, he pointed to the RCMP's use of checkpoints and exclusion zones, as well as officers' insistence on escorting reporters while they were within the injunction area.

-One journalist told the court that police restrictions on journalists' movement was comparable to what he saw working in China, according to the decision.
+One journalist told the court that police restrictions on journalists' movement were comparable to what he saw working in China, according to the decision.